-“Turn off your electronics if you want better intimacy.
+“Turn off your electronics for better intimacy.
 It’s too easy to break the spell when a text comes in.
-When your eyes meet and that spark ignites, magic happens — until the phone rings, and you feel the need to check the caller ID in case it’s important.
-This is how romance fails!
+When your eyes meet, and that spark ignites, magic happens — until the phone rings, and you feel the need to check the caller ID.
+This distraction is how romance fails!
 If you’re in a relationship, keep “date night" going and turn off the electronics during those dates — and definitely during sex!
 And if you’re not in a relationship, but are dating, turn off the phone while you’re out.
 If the call can’t wait, and you can’t date without having it by your side like a chaperone, maybe you should re-prioritize what’s important in your life balance.”

 April Masini, Relationship Expert

 “I think one of the key things to remember in any relationship is that you're never going to get it perfectly right.
-Personally, the idea of a healthy, balanced and loving relationship sounds like an impossible dream.
-Fighting, messing around, getting told off for spending too long on twitter: all of these are things that sit neatly in my relationships.
-The key is to be open with communication - let your partner know when you want to spend more time with them, and make it easy for them to come forward and say 'hey, you're being a knob right now - how about some affection?'
-Openness and honesty is key.
+Personally, the idea of a healthy, balanced, and loving relationship sounds like an impossible dream.
+Fighting, messing around, getting told off for spending too long on Twitter: all of these are things that sit neatly in my relationships.
+The key is to be open with communication - let your partner know when you want to spend more time with them, and make it easy for them to come forward and say 'hey, you're a knob right now - how about some affection?'
+Openness and honesty are essential.
 And occasionally turning your phones off while you watch porn together.
 Maybe that last one's just me.”